gvvaughan/specl/README.md

 command to check that each example evaluates as it should:

     - describe Stack:
-        - it has no elements when empty: !lua |
+        - it has no elements when empty: |
             stack = Stack {}
             expect (#stack).should_be (0)